 All employers must make reasonable accommodations, upon request, for any employee with a pregnancy-related condition, unless the employer can demonstrate that the accommodation would impose an undue hardship on the employer's business.
-A pregnancy-related condition means a
+A pregnancy-related condition means a known limitation of an employee's ability to perform the functions of a job due to pregnancy, childbirth or related medical conditions, including but not limited to lactation.

-Reasonable accommodations may include, but are not limited to: providing more frequent or longer breaks; temporary modification in work schedules, seating, or equipment; temporary relief from lifting requirements; temporary transfer to less strenuous or hazardous work; and provisions for lactation.12
+- Reasonable accommodations may include, but are not limited to: providing more frequent or longer breaks; temporary modification in work schedules, seating, or equipment; temporary relief from lifting requirements; temporary transfer to less strenuous or hazardous work; and provisions for lactation.12